-Luyao Zhang, Email: zhangluy@oregonstate.edu
+Eric Ianni, Email: iannie@oregonstate.edu

 Please always use your OSU email to contact me.
 The Canvas mailbox doesn't work very well.
-You must include the tag "CS 290 Winter 2019" in your email subject to get the quickest response from me.
+You must include the tag "[CS 290]" in your email subject to get the quickest response from me.
 You should expect a response to emails within 48 hours.
 Emails sent over the weekend sometimes take longer to respond to.
+Emailing should be only used for personal questions which does not include grading.